elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 to our `update` function.
 The `Sub.batch` function allows us to batch together different subscriptions, so we could also subscribe to mouse input if we needed to.
-For now, all we need to know is that we're using the Elm Architecture to subscribe to keyboard input via the `presses` function, and we're going to handle these presses with the `KeyDown` message in the `update` function.
+For now, all we need to know is that we're using the Elm Architecture to subscribe to keyboard input via the `downs` function, and we're going to handle these presses with the `KeyDown` message in the `update` function.

 As an initial way to get keyboard input working, we're going to set things up